 JM: That’s it.

 Look, whatever he does to your suede, light blue rug or however many hamsters he gives you for Christmas, how can you not help but love Jonny May?
-Certainly not when you try that hard to squeeze every last drop of juice out of your orange and, at the same time, offer a refreshing splash of non-conformity in a world that’s getting duller by the day.
+Few sportsmen anywhere work this hard to squeeze every last drop of juice out of their orange and even fewer offer such a refreshing splash of non-conformity in a world where genuine characters are fast becoming extinct.
 No question he’s on the road less travelled by.
 And, no question, it’s making all the difference.

 24 NOVEMBER 2107